Kashmiri Muslims: History

+Sufi Orders

+The Rishi order, an indigenous Sufi tradition founded by Sheikh Noor-ud-din Noorani in the 15th century, emphasized asceticism, vegetarianism, and communal harmony between Hindus and Muslims.
+This order significantly influenced Kashmiri Muslim culture, promoting syncretic practices that integrated local traditions with Islamic teachings.

 Sikh Empire

 In 1819 Kashmir came under Maharajah Ranjit Singh's Sikh Empire and Sikh rule over Kashmir lasted for 27 years till 1846.
 These 27 years of Sikh rule saw 10 Governors in Kashmir.
 Of these 10 Governors five were Hindus, three were Sikhs and two were Muslims.
 Due to the fact that Kashmiris had suffered under the Afghan rulers, they initially welcomed the Sikh rule.
 However the Sikhs turned out to be hard taskmasters and their rule was generally considered oppressive.
 Scholar Christopher Snedden states that the Sikhs exploited Kashmiris regardless of religion.

 The Sikhs enacted a number of anti-Muslim policies, subjecting the Muslim majority population of the Valley to a number of hardships in the practice of their religion.
 The central mosque, Jama Masjid, was closed for 20 years and Muslims were prohibited from issuing the azan (call to prayer).
 If a Sikh murdered a Hindu the compensation amount allowed was four rupees.
 However, if a Sikh murdered a Muslim the compensation amount allowed was only two rupees.

 During the Sikh rule Kashmir had begun to attract European visitors, several of whom wrote of the abject poverty of the Muslim peasantry and the exorbitant taxes under the Sikhs.
 According to some contemporary accounts, high taxes had depopulated large tracts of the countryside.
 Kashmiri histories emphasize the wretchedness of life for common Kashmiris during the Sikh rule.
 According to them, the peasantry became mired in poverty and migrations of Kashmiri peasants to the plains of Punjab reached high proportions.
 Several European travelers' accounts from the period testify to and provide evidence for such assertions.

 The Sikhs lost their independence with the Battle of Subraon.
 In 1846 Kashmir came under the rule of Gulab Singh, a Hindu Dogra Maharajah under the British suzerainty.